National Council of Women of Canada: Notable members

 W.L.
 Mackenzie King unveiled a plaque from the Canadian Federation of Business and Professional Women’s Clubs honouring The Famous Five (1938, Nellie McClung at front right).

 Several members of the Council have played prominent roles in Canadian history.
 Lady Aberdeen was instrumental in forming the Canadian branch of the National Council of Women.
 She had the first idea of creating the organization, despite other statements.
 Augusta Stowe-Gullen, one of the Society's co-founding members, was the first woman to earn a medical degree in Canada and was an important figure in the women's suffrage movement.

 Matilda Ridout Edgar (1844–1910), later Lady Edgar, was president in 1906 and 1909.
 She was an accomplished historian and an influential feminist.

 President Winnifred Kydd was a delegate to the League of Nations.
 In 1930 Cairine Wilson of the Ottawa Council became the first woman to be appointed to the Senate.
 Each of The Famous Five (Emily Murphy, Irene Parlby, Nellie McClung, Louise McKinney, Henrietta Edwards) were members in the organization. and also Edith Archibald led the organization for a bit in the 1880s.
+Nan Macpherson Smith served as president of the New Brunswick provincial organization, and represented the National Council at international meetings.